YDS Summer Study – Online in 2021

 This webinar will stimulate your imagination about how to best engage the teens/young adults in your community.
 We will look at an innovative model of ministry that has been developed in the Pacific Northwest and it’s engagement in the world of social enterprise.
 We’ll also explore how to finance new forms of ministry to help reach and enrich the lives of your youth.

-Register for this webinar at Innovation, Imagination, and Frustration with Rev. Matt Overton.
+Register for this webinar at Innovation, Imagination, and Frustration

 April 7; 12 – 1:30pm: Adventures in Space-Making with the Rev. Phiwa Langeni

 Rev. Phiwa Langeni shares their experiences in youth ministry and, most recently, founding Salus Center, Lansing, Michigan’s only LGBTQ+ resource and community center.
 In addition to learning practical tips regarding language, pronouns, and other queer-related issues, you’ll gain insights on simple changes you can make in your own practices to create space for LGBTQ+ youth and others you intend to serve.

 Youth Ministry, Mental Health, & The Value of Rest

 Our very own, Rev. Jill Olds, YMI Director, joined the podcast, Lady Preacher, to offer us a message rooted in the idea that we are all beloved.
 So much of what youth need, and what all of us need, is genuine connection and space to be vulnerable.
 We need to know it’s okay to not be okay, it’s okay to ask for what we need, and it’s okay to rest.
 It’s all about asking the question, what do I really need?
 Hear more here.